Boundary Learning by Using Weighted Propagation in Convolution Network: Experiment Results

 \section{Experiment Results}

 In this section, adequate experiments will be deployed to demonstrate the effectiveness of our proposed method.
-We split the real dataset into a train set and a test set with 1:1 ratio, and take 32 continuous images from the train set as a validation set.
+The real dataset is divided into a training set, a validation set, and a test set, each containing consecutive 116, 32, and 148 images.
 To ensure sufficient training data, we perform random cropping, flipping and rotation of the data during the training process.
-And random seed is set for the repeatability of experiments.
-The test set and validation set use $256 \times 256$ pixels images as the input of network and the results are gathered to form a $1024 \times 1024$ slice by using overlap-tile strategy~\cite{ma2018deep}.
+And random seeds are set for the repeatability of experiments.
+For the test set and validation set, images are cut by overlap-tile strategy~\cite{ma2018deep, ma2020data, ma2022end}, from $1024 \times 1024$ size to $256 \times 256$ size.

-The goal of boundary detection in this work is to achieve single-pixel closed boundary of each grain.
-Thus, the metric should tolerate minor differences in boundary location between prediction and mask and pay attention to under-segment and over-segment errors.

-For fair comparison, we use multiple metrics to evaluate our algorithm, such as Variation of Information (VI)~\cite{meil2007comparing,nuneziglesias2013machine}, Adjusted Rand Index (ARI)~\cite{vinh2010information} and Mean Average Precision (mAP)~\cite{lin2014microsoft,kaggle2018dsb}.
+The goal of boundary detection in this work is to obtain single-pixel closed boundary of each grain in the image, where the grain topology is most important.
+Therefore, the metric should tolerate minor differences in boundary location between prediction and ground truth and pay attention to under-segment and over-segment errors.
+For fair comparison, three metrics are used for evaluation, variation of information (VI)~\cite{meil2007comparing,nuneziglesias2013machine}, adjusted rand index (ARI)~\cite{vinh2010information} and mean average precision (mAP)~\cite{lin2014microsoft,kaggle2018dsb}.
 For VI metric, a lower value indicates a better performance.
 While for the other metrics, a larger value indicates a better performance.